LINBIT/linstor-gateway/docs/md/linstor-iscsi_delete.md

 ### Synopsis

-Deletes an iSCSI target by stopping and deliting the pacemaker resource primitives and removing the linstor resources.
+Deletes an iSCSI target by stopping and deleting the pacemaker resource primitives and removing the linstor resources.

 For example: